Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

+Measurements in our protocol cause an initial state that is evolving into a mixed state during early iterations to purify into the pure steady state at later iterations.
+This process is expressed in the non-monotonic behavior of the second R\'enyi entropy $S^{(2)}(\rho)=-\log_2 \tr(\rho^2)$ shown in Fig.~\ref{fig:state_preparation}(c), demonstrating the complex role of measurement in many-body dynamics.
+The mutual information between a qubit $q_i$ and its mirror partner $q_{\overline{i}}$ monotonically increases to the maximal value 2, indicating Bell state formation.

-We emphasize that $f(\rho)$ reaching the maximal value at $N_{tot}$ indicates that most quantum trajectories converge to the steady state given these measurements.
-What is more relevant in practice is the typical number of total measurements required for a trajectory, whereby $N_{tot}$ is a loose bound.
-To study the distribution of the required number of measurements, we simulate quantum trajectories by sampling over all measurement outcomes, including resetting, using standard Monte Carlo.
-Fig.~\ref{fig:state_preparation}(c) plots the histogram of $ N_{tot}$ for 200 simulations, which peaks around 50.
-Simulating quantum trajectories allows us to probe larger system sizes because only a pure state instead of the density matrix is evolved.
-Remarkably, for the system of 16 qubits, typically only 80 measurements are required to stabilize 8 pairs of long-range Bell states~(Fig.~\ref{fig:state_preparation}(d)).
-Furthermore, the number of measurements required after previous resetting is only 25.
-Once the long-range entanglement is established, the state may be utilized in the aforementioned many-body teleportation protocol.
+Each run of the protocol depends on the outcomes of all measurements, which is called a quantum trajectory.
+The fidelity $F(\rho)$ reaching 0.99 indicates convergence to the steady state $\ket{\eig}$ for most quantum trajectories.
+A more relevant quantity is the typical number of required measurements.
+To study the distribution of the required number of measurements, we simulate the state-preparation protocol by stochastically sampling over all measurement outcomes using Monte Carlo~(see SM for details about numerical implementation).
+Simulating quantum trajectories also allows us to probe larger system sizes because only a pure state instead of the density matrix is evolved.
+Fig.~\ref{fig:state_preparation}(d) plots the histogram of $ N_{\text{tot}}$ obtained from 200 trajectories.
+For 12 qubits, the typical number of required measurements is 50, which is significantly less than 150 in Fig.~\ref{fig:state_preparation}(b).
+For 16 qubits, it typically requires 80 measurements to reach the steady state.
+In this case, we also checked the number of measurements required after the final reset, which is only 25.
+Once the long-range entanglement is established, the state may be utilized in many-body teleportation protocol discussed in the beginning.